 Whew.
 This steak?
 It does not mess around.

-When I tested this marinated skirt steak on the Blackstone, I barely got through the first slice before my boys swooped in and cleaned the board.
-That chipotle-lime marinade hits hard—in the best way.
-It’s got this savory zing, a little sweet, a little smoke, and just enough heat to keep things interesting.
+I keep skirt steak in the freezer now, just for this.
+The first time I tested this chipotle-lime marinated skirt steak on the Blackstone, I barely got through the first slice before my boys swooped in and cleaned the board.

-Tamari works if you need gluten-free.
+- Soy sauce: Tamari works if you need gluten-free.
 Coconut aminos if you’re cutting soy or salt.
-Both bring the same savory hit. - Fresh lime juice

-You can use bottled, but it’s a little flat.
-Fresh just hits different.
+- Fresh lime juice: You can use bottled, but it’s a little flat.
 If you’re marinating overnight, wait and add the lime right before cooking so it doesn’t mess with the meat texture.
-You could also use lemon juice for a different vibe. - Chipotle pepper in adobo
+You could also use lemon juice for a different vibe.

-Usually tucked into the Hispanic foods section.
-One can will last you for a while—freeze what you don’t use in ice cube trays for next time. - Brown sugar
+- Chipotle pepper in adobo: Usually tucked into the Hispanic foods section.
+One can last you for a while.
+Freeze what you don’t use in ice cube trays for next time.

 Tips & Tricks (From My Kitchen to Yours)